-- It is virtually certain that rising sea level and increasing intensity of coastal storms, especially hurricanes, will lead to an increase in storm surge flooding in coastal North Carolina. - It is likely that increases in extreme precipitation will lead to increases in inland flooding in North Carolina. - It is likely that future severe droughts in North Carolina will be more intense due to higher temperatures leading to increased evaporation.
+- It is virtually certain that rising sea level and increasing intensity of coastal storms, especially hurricanes, will lead to an increase in storm surge flooding in coastal North Carolina. - It is likely that increases in extreme precipitation will lead to increases in inland flooding in North Carolina. - It is likely that future severe droughts in their multiple forms in North Carolina will be more frequent and intense due to higher temperatures leading to increased evaporation.
 As a result, it is likely that the frequency of climate conditions conducive to wildfires in North Carolina will increase.